 Where L1,2 represents the length of a fish at age a1,2, and K is the same as in Equation 1.
 An individual fish’s growth increment is subject to a bias-corrected lognormal error term.
 Depending on the scenario, the different L∞, K regimes are either assigned completely distinct latitudinal ranges or ranges with some overlap.

-The simulated scenarios described below were designed to represent the spectrum of possible growth regimes.
+The simulated scenarios described below were designed to represent a variety of of possible regimes in spatial growth variation.
 Under each scenario, we generated 100 replicate datasets, and tabulated the frequency at which a given break point was identified using the GAM method described above.
 The method was evaluated based on a) if it was able to accurately detect the presence or absence and location of ‘break point(s)’ in space, and b) if re-aggregation of the data at the proposed break point resulted in VBGF parameter estimates that overlapped with the true values used to generate the dataset at the appropriate resolution.